June 15, 2020

-Watch "Kenyon Unique," a lecture series featuring distinguished faculty members, whose talks are streamed live on the Internet and recorded as part of a digital library.
+Kenyon Unique features lectures and conversations with distinguished faculty members and Kenyon alumni that are streamed live and recorded as part of a digital library.

-Watch on YouTube.
+Watch Professor Sacks' video on YouTube.

-About the Speaker: Kluge is the author of ten novels, including Eddie and the Cruisers, which was made into the 1983 film of the same name; Gone Tomorrow (2008); and the recently published The Master Blaster.
-He also wrote the acclaimed 1995 non-fiction book Alma Mater, which was published last year in China and is an account of an academic year at Kenyon.
-Kluge is a veteran journalist whose reporting on a misbegotten Brooklyn bank robbery for Life magazine was the basis for the 1975 film Dog Day Afternoon.
-He is also a travel writer who contributes frequently to National Geographic Traveler.
+Writer-in-residence P.F.
+Kluge '64 drew on his career as a novelist and journalist to share his unique perspective on a literary life for the second Kenyon Unique lecture on Feb.
+24, 2013.
+Kluge is the author of ten novels including "Eddie and the Cruisers" (adapted for film in 1983), "Gone Tomorrow" (2008) and "The Master Blaster" (2012).
+He also wrote the non-fiction book "Alma Mater" (1995), an account of an academic year at Kenyon.
+Kluge is a veteran journalist whose reporting on a Brooklyn bank robbery for Life magazine was the basis for the 1975 film "Dog Day Afternoon" and who contributes frequently to National Geographic Traveler.